Barracuda09/PyPSADiag/README.md

 - Reading Zones that are listed in JSON Configuration file
 - Saving Zones to CSV file
 - Saving changed Zones (as an list) to ECU
+- Flashing of CAL and ULP Files to ECU

 What I would like to support:
 - More ECU JSON Files